WoTTsecurity/agent/docs/examples/screenly/README.md

 ## Installing WoTT agent on Screenly OSE

-First you will need a Screenly device if you do not already.
+First you will need a Screenly OSE device if you do not already.
 Follow the instructions to install Screenly OSE (the free version) on your Raspberry Pi [here](https://www.screenly.io/ose/).
 We reccommend you follow the first option and use something like Etcher to flash the SD card with the Screenly boot.
 **Note** Screenly will overwrite your OS.

-When the Raspberry Pi reboots, it will take you to the Screenly network configuration.
+When the Raspberry Pi reboots, it will take you to the Screenly OSE network configuration.
 You will need to access the SSID as you would a wifi network and enter the password shown.

 ![screenly](https://github.com/WoTTsecurity/agent/blob/master/docs/examples/screenly/screenly-setup.jpg)

 Then navigate to the [Address](https://www.screenly.io/wifi) shown and login with your network details.
 This will grant you access to the Screenly management page.

-Now we need to secure access to your Screenly device.
+Now we need to secure access to your Screenly OSE device.
 If you haven't installed the WoTT Agent already, install [it](https://github.com/WoTTsecurity/agent).

-To do this on the Screenly device, you need to access the terminal through `CTRL` + `ALT` + `F1`.
+To do this on the Screenly OSE device, you need to access the terminal through `CTRL` + `ALT` + `F1`.
 To return back to the GUI, it is `CTRL` + `ALT` + `F2`.
 Once here, follow the WoTT agent installation as you would on any other device.

 **Optional:** If you want to avoid using the terminal directly on your Screenly device in the future, enable SSH through the `sudo raspi-config` command.
 It is also reccommended that you change your User and Password from the default `pi` and `raspberry` (this will also improve your WoTT security score!) if you are going to do this.